Bobby Franklin (American football)

-Early years
+Early life

 Franklin was a four-sport letterman at Clarksdale High School in Clarksdale, Mississippi.
 He was also named All-State, All-Southern Team and All America.

 Franklin was recruited by both Mississippi State University and the University of Mississippi.
 After initially committing to play at Mississippi State, he ultimately chose Ole Miss and was provided a full scholarship, attending the school from 1956 through 1960.
 He starred at quarterback for the Rebels, and led the team to three consecutive bowl game appearances.
 He was chosen MVP in the 1958 Gator Bowl in which his team defeated the Florida Gators 7-3.
 He was also named the MVP in the 1960 Sugar Bowl, throwing two touchdown passes in a 21-0 victory as the second-ranked Rebels defeated defending national champion and third-ranked LSU.
 Franklin had been injured earlier in the season and had been replaced in the lineup by Jake Gibbs.
 LSU had defeated the Rebels in an October 31 regular season game 7-3 with the only touchdown scored on Billy Cannon's famous "Halloween Run" punt return.

 While Gibbs passed for one touchdown in the Sugar Bowl game, Franklin led the attack, completing 10 of 15 passes for 146 yards.
 The team was named NCAA national champions by various selection committees.